sourcegraph/handbook/content/people-ops/hiring/index.md

 ## Open positions

-The source-of-truth for our open positions is [our careers repository](https://github.com/sourcegraph/careers).
+The source-of-truth for our open positions is [our careers page](../../../company/careers.md) in the handbook.

 We cross-post our open positions to the following locations: